 JFitzpatrick The brand was created by The Shoe Snob blogger Justin Fitzpatrick who resides in England and creates elegant and often fashion forward / contemporary interpretations of classic shoes at affordable prices.

 Carmina from Spain produces excellent Oxfords and specializes in Cordovan although these are usually more expensive than $700.

 Allen Edmonds produces classic American style shoes and apart from an MTO program, they have many specials and deals going on often bringing the price below $250.

 Gaziano Girling From England, Gaziano & Girling offer great shoes either MTO or bespoke.
 The last are often stylized and the epitome of elegance.

 In Italy, you can get great Oxfords from the likes of Stefano Bemer, Ugolini, in Austria from Maftei, Scheer or Materna.

 Of course, any bespoke maker could be Listed here but there are too many to list them all.

 What is your favorite Oxford Shoe?
 Please share your experiences and preferences in the comment section below!

-This guide is the result of a collaboration between Sven Raphael Schneider & Vikram Nanjappa.
+This guide was written by Sven Raphael Schneider & Vikram Nanjappa.